98h398hrpohpoai/root-on-zfs-systemdboot/README.md

 # Boot partition
 Boot partition is a separate device from the zpool formatted in vfat/fat32 with the boot flag enabled. xxx is the device name e.g. /dev/sda; y is the partition.
-In the case of a freshly formatted drive, below would be /dev/xxx /dev/sda and y = 1 (whichever partition was just created).
+In the case of a freshly formatted drive, /dev/xxx might be something like /dev/sda and y = 1 (whichever partition was just created).
-- "**parted /dev/xxx mkpart "Linux Bootloader" vfat 4096s 1GB**"
+- "**parted /dev/xxx mkpart "Bootloader" fat32 4096s 1GB**"
 - "**parted /dev/xxx set y BOOT on**"
-- "**mkfs.vfat -F 32 -s 1 /dev/xxxx**"
+- "**mkfs.vfat -F 32 -s 1 /dev/xxxy**"
+I honestly forgot why -s 1 (or -s 2) is sometimes needed.
+Something about the filesystem size not being large enough; this has always worked for me when "**mkfs.vfat -F 32 /dev/xxxy**" hasn't.

 # fstab
 Example fstab for mounting the systemd partition.